Line of sight is a must

 Assumption 1:

-Trilateration-based systems use the time of flight of something (radio, light, ultrasound) to measure the distance.
+Trilateration-based systems use the time of flight of a signal (radio, light, ultrasound) to measure distance.
 They are not measuring the distance directly.
-They are measuring time simply because we are capable of measuring time so precisely—picoseconds, if needed.
+They are measuring time simply because we are capable of measuring time so precisely—down to picoseconds, if needed.
 Nanoseconds are pretty comfortable.
 Microseconds are very easy.

-Thus, we must have precise clocks, such as atomic clocks or synchronized clocks, so that the difference in time doesn’t affect the expected accuracy.
+Thus, we must have precise clocks, such as atomic clocks or synchronized clocks, so that the time difference doesn’t affect the expected accuracy.

 For radio- or light-based systems, for example, you want to achieve 10cm accuracy: